 - FCI-3 {MED} In the case of cascaded redirection, the CDNI Footprint & Capabilities Advertisement interface should allow the Downstream CDN to also include in the information communicated to the Upstream CDN, information on the capabilities, resources and affinities of CDNs to which the Downstream CDN may (in turn) redirect requests received by the Upstream CDN.
 In that case, the CDNI Request-Routing interface shall prevent looping of such information exchange. - FCI-4 {LOW} The CDNI Footprint & Capabilities Advertisement interface may allow the Downstream CDN to communicate to the Upstream CDN aggregate information on CDNI administrative limits and policy.
 This information can be taken into account by the Upstream CDN Request Routing system in its CDN Selection decisions.
-This information could, for example, include: - maximum number of requests redirected by the Upstream CDN to be served simultaneously by the Downstream CDN - maximum aggregate volume of content (e.g. in Terabytes) to be delivered by the Downstream CDN over a time period. - FCI-5 {MED} The CDNI Footprint & Capabilities Advertisement interface should support advertisement of the following types of capabilities: - delivery protocol (e.g., HTTP vs. RTMP)

-- redirection mode (e.g., DNS Redirection vs. HTTP Redirection)
+This information could, for example, include: - maximum number of requests redirected by the Upstream CDN to be served simultaneously by the Downstream CDN - maximum aggregate volume of content (e.g. in Terabytes) to be delivered by the Downstream CDN over a time period. - FCI-5 {MED} The CDNI Footprint & Capabilities Advertisement interface should support advertisement of the following types of capabilities: - delivery protocol (e.g., HTTP vs. RTMP) - acquisition protocol (for acquiring content from an Upstream CDN) - redirection mode (e.g., DNS Redirection vs. HTTP Redirection) - capabilities related to CDNI Logging (e.g., supported logging mechanisms)

-- capabilities related to CDNI Logging (e.g., supported logging mechanisms) - capabilities related to CDNI Metadata (e.g., authorization algorithms or support for proprietary vendor metadata) - FCI-6 {LOW} The CDNI Control interface may allow exchange and negotiation of delivery authorization mechanisms to be supported across the CDNs (e.g. URI signature based validation).
+- capabilities related to CDNI Metadata (e.g., authorization algorithms or support for proprietary vendor metadata) - FCI-6 {LOW} The CDNI Control interface may allow exchange and negotiation of delivery authorization mechanisms to be supported across the CDNs (e.g. URI signature based validation). - FCI-7 {HIGH} The CDNI Footprint & Capabilities Advertisement interface shall support extensible fields used to convey the CDN capabilities and methods to indicate the footprint in the advertisement from the Downstream CDN to the Upstream CDN.